 3. Visualisation - Tasks

-In this section, we will practice data visualization using R and the ggplot2 package from the tidyverse.
+In this section, we will practice data visualization using Python and the matplotlib and seaborn packages.
 Follow the steps below to create various types of plots.

-Using the same script 2-data-wrangling-and-visualization.R from the previous section, continue with the following tasks:
+Using the same script 2-data-wrangling-and-visualization.py from the previous section, continue with the following tasks:

-If you have loaded the tidyverse package and read in the crashes dataset, you can proceed to the next steps. ggplot2 is part of the tidyverse, so you don’t need to load it separately.
+If you have imported pandas and read in the crashes dataset, you can proceed to the next steps.
+You will need to import matplotlib.pyplot and seaborn as well.

 1. Box Plot: